zulip/zulip/docs/subsystems/caching.md

 wrong data into the cache).

-So we've designed our backend to ensure that if we write a small amount of Zulip's core caching code correctly.
+So we've designed our backend to ensure that if we write a small amount of Zulip's core caching code correctly, then the code most developers naturally write will both benefit from caching and not create any cache consistency problems.

 The overall result of this design is that in the vast majority of Zulip's Django codebase, all one needs to do is call the standard